-The Carolina Antimicrobial Stewardship Program’s incorporated local microbiological data and evidence-based updates to best care for our patients in its updated UTI Guideline.
+The Carolina Antimicrobial Stewardship Program incorporated local microbiological data and the latest evidence in its updated UTI Guideline.
 To accomplish this goal, CASP collaborated with a multidisciplinary group of physicians and pharmacists.

 Diagnosis of UTI, in patients that can report symptoms requires the presence of UTI-specific symptoms.
 These symptoms may include dysuria, suprapubic pain, flank pain, or tenderness.
 If no UTI-specific symptoms are present, then the diagnosis of UTI can be excluded, and the patient should not receive a UTI diagnostic workup.